akuklev/reedy-limits/README.md

 for Reedy Limits in univalent type theory, i.e. a type theory where all types are fibrant.

-Even for the weakest Reddy Limits we'll need a very sophisticated machinery, namely the coinductive counterpart of induction-recursion, coinduction-recursion, a mutually dependent (however non-circular) definition of a coinductive type and a function signature of which depends on the type being defined.
-This is precisely the construction anticipated by Nikolai Kraus [1] and strongly related to so called very dependent types by Jason Hickey [2].
+Even for the weakest Reddy limits we'll need a very sophisticated machinery, namely the coinductive counterpart of induction-recursion: coinduction-recursion, a mutually dependent (however non-circular) definition of a coinductive type and a function signature of which depends on the type being defined.
+This is precisely the construction anticipated by Nicolai Kraus [1] and strongly related to so called very dependent types by Jason Hickey [2].
 Categorical semantics of such gadgets was not yet studied, but we hope that if we get syntax and computation rules to do the right thing, semantics can bent into